Wirecloud/wirecloud/docs/administration_guide.md

 ### PostgreSQL database backups

-You can find more informatio about how to create PostgreSQL backups in this [page](http://www.postgresql.org/docs/9.1/static/backup-dump.html).
+You can find more information about how to create PostgreSQL backups in this [page](http://www.postgresql.org/docs/9.1/static/backup-dump.html).
 Basically, you have to run the following command: